TailwindMechanics/neurocache-hub/docs/dbPlan.md

 --===--
 # Agent Crud:
-1. Agent Creation:
+1. Agent Creation: *done*
    - Create the agents table
    - Setup the rls policy for the agents table
    - Setup realtime subscription for the agents table
    - Supabase functions
      - Create
-     - Delete a function for insert we'll do the same for delete for consistency.
-   - The subscription will only allow modification of an existing row, not creation nor deletion.
+     - Delete
    - When a user creates a new agent we add a row to the agents table in Supabase.
-   - Which the user can then edit, later we can auto take the user into edit mode upon creation.
-2. Real-Time Subscription for Agent Editing:
+2. Agent Editing: *in progress*
-   - During agent editing, the user subscribes to the agent row for live editing.
-   - The database remains the source of truth; no mirrored data structure on the client side.
-   - User pushes a change to a record, ui does not update until the database confirms the change.
+   - Add a new supabase server function(s) for editing an agent
-   - Optimistic UI updates come later.
+   - Ensure ui updates accordingly
-   - There is no concept of saving the agent at the end, the agent is always saved by nature of writing directly to the db.
-3. Agent Deletion:
-   - Implement the deletion of an agent row from the agents table in Supabase.
-   - This happens outside of the subscription.

-# Running agents via api: neurocache.ai/api/agents/run
+# Running agents via api: api.neurocache.ai/agent/run?agentId=1&payload=hello
 1. Setup Kong on Koyeb for api keys and endpoints:
    - Create Koyeb account, research a bit
    - Follow tutorial for Kong setup on Koyeb
    - https://www.koyeb.com/tutorials/use-kong-api-gateway-with-koyeb-serverless-plartform
-2. Create initial module on koyeb for running agents:
-   - Create a simple serverless function that accepts a NodePayload and returns a NodePayload
-   - NodePayload contains array of input handle IDs and payload string
-   - The node will parse its output handle IDs and execute those nodes
-   - The node adds its output to the Output column in the Agent row
-   - Kong can subscribe to the Output record and send a notification to the user
-   - The potential use of RabbitMQ for a controlled client-to-API stream also sounds like a reasonable consideration for future development
-   - There is no concept of final output, just a series of nodes that execute and update the output record
-   - The next time the agent is run the output record will be reset
-3. Create a Kong endpoint for running agents:
+2. Create a Kong endpoint for running agents:
    - Create a Kong endpoint that accepts an agent ID and a payload string
+   - Maybe use Konga for ui stuff
+3. Create initial module on koyeb for running agents:
+   - Create a simple server function on Koyeb that can wait arbitrarily and emit a response ala hello world
+4. Kafka:
+   - Setup kafka on Upstash
+   - Use it to emit a node output as they output
+   - Debug with the simple debug nodes
+5. NodePayload:
+   - Create a Golang based router node that can route to other nodes based on the graph structure read from supabase.
+No need to write back to supabase.
+   - Can also handle parsing/sanitizing the payload
+   - Router emits via kafka
+   - Create a final output when graph is complete

 # UI and UX improvements:
 1. Create reactflow node execution visualization:
-   - Using the output data from our api via Kong, not via direct subscription to supabase.
+   - Using the output data from our api via Kong/kafka
-   - Such that the flow is exactly the same as if you were executing the agent in the users codebase via the api.
-We just happen to use it in the nextjs app for visualization purposes.
 2. Implement optimistic UI Updates:
    - When a user edits an agent, the agent is updated in the database and the UI is updated immediately.